Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaS.SDK.Client.DataAccess/README.md

 | Contracts | Interface that defines the methods to manage the entities |
 | Entities | Table entities |
 | Services | Implementations for the interfaces to manage the persistence and query over entities |

+##Entity Framework
+This project uses Entity Framework as a SQL ORM.
+It uses Code-First migrations to ensure database schema is consistent with code
+When changing anything in the Entity Folder, please ensure you create the appropriate migration.

+From the developer Powershell command, from the src root directory run the following command to create a new migration:
+  `dotnet ef migrations add <NAME> --context SaasKitContext --project .\SaaS.SDK.Client.DataAccess\SaaS.SDK.Client.DataAccess.csproj --startup-project .\SaaS.SDK.CustomerProvisioning\SaaS.SDK.CustomerProvisioning.csproj